hannibunny/nlpbook/NLP/_build/html/_sources/04ngram/04ngram.md

 In the example above the frequency of colors, which have been seen only once so far is 3.
 Hence, the probability that the next drawn ball has a so far unseen color is

 $$
-P(unseen)=\frac{3}{18}
+P_{GT}(unseen)=\frac{3}{18}
 $$

 For the general definition we use the following notation:

 * $R_x$ indicates how often species $x$ has been observed so far
-* $N_r$ indicates the the number of species, which has been seen $r$ times so far
+* $N_r$ indicates the number of species, which has been seen $r$ times so far
 * $Z$ is the number of total observations so far

-With this notation, we can reformulate the Good-Turing assumption to be $N_0 := N_1$.
-Moreover, the number of total observations so far, can be calculated as follows:
+The number of total observations so far, can be calculated as follows:

 $$
 Z = \sum\limits_{r=1}^{\infty}N_r \cdot r.
 \label{eq:sumGT} \tag{4}
 $$

-The probability that the next drawn *object* has a so far unseen *species* is
+In general, the probability that the next drawn *object* has a so far unseen *species* is

 $$
 P_{GT}(unseen)=\frac{N_1}{Z}
 \label{eq:punseen} \tag{5}
 $$

-and if we know the number of so far unseen species $N_0$, than also the probability for a concrete so far unseen species can be calculated to be
+and if we know the number of so far unseen species $N_0$, then also the probability for a concrete so far unseen species can be calculated to be

 $$
 P_{GT}(x)=\frac{N_1}{N_0 \cdot Z},
 \label{eq:punsingle} \tag{6}
 $$

-where $x$ is a so far unseen species.
+where $x$ is a concrete so far unseen species.
 With respect to the example above, if we know that *yellow* and *orange* are the only so far unseen colors (*species*), then the probability that the next drawn ball is orange would be

 $$
 P(x)=\frac{3}{2 \cdot 18} = \frac{1}{12}